Rajatkapoor01/OCTANET-ATM_Interface/README.md

 # OCTANET
-# Python Development Internship Tasks at Octanet Pvt.
+# Python Development Internship Tasks-1 at Octanet Pvt.
 Ltd.
 In this repository, I will upload all the tasks that I perform while my Python Development Internship at TechOctanet Pvt.
 Ltd.